 National Australia Bank Commercial Entity Agreement (Australia)

-This Commercial Entity User Agreement for Credit Card Processing Services (“Commercial Entity Agreement” or “CEA”) is provided to all “Commercial Entities” or the equivalent under Association Rules (defined below) and that require a merchant account.
+This Commercial Entity User Agreement for card processing services for cards issued under licence from Visa and Mastercard (“Commercial Entity Agreement” or “CEA”) is provided to all “Commercial Entities” or the equivalent under Association Rules (defined below) and that require a merchant account.
 (Each such entity or person receiving this document is hereby referred to as “Merchant”).
-This CEA constitutes Merchant’s separate legally binding contract for credit card processing between (1) Merchant, as a Commercial Entity; and (2) Member (which is National Australia Bank Limited (NAB), 800 Bourke St, Docklands, Victoria, 3008.
-Member may terminate its provision of credit card processing services and enforce or rely on any term or provision of the Merchant’s Braintree Payment Services Agreement (“PSA”), all of which Member considers relevant are incorporated in this CEA by reference.
+This CEA constitutes Merchant’s separate legally binding contract for card processing between (1) Merchant, as a Commercial Entity; and (2) Member (which is National Australia Bank Limited (NAB), 800 Bourke St, Docklands, Victoria, 3008).
+Member may terminate its provision of card processing services and enforce or rely on any term or provision of the Merchant’s Braintree Payment Services Agreement (“PSA”) expressed for the benefit of Braintree, all of which are incorporated in this CEA by reference.
 In this CEA “we”, “us” and “our” refer to Member.
 Any reference to the PSA shall mean the Braintree Payment Services Agreement made between Merchant and Braintree.

 By accepting the Commercial Entity Agreement, Merchant agrees to the terms and conditions of this CEA and any documents incorporated by reference.
 Merchant further agrees that this CEA forms a legally binding contract between Merchant and Member.
 Any rights not expressly granted herein are reserved by Member.
 Descriptions of material amendments to this CEA will be provided as applicable.
 Any capitalised terms used in this CEA and not otherwise defined shall have the meanings set forth in the PSA.

 2. Payment settlement and fees.
 Merchant authorises and directs Member to pay all settlement funds as directed by Braintree who shall serve as Merchant’s agent for the purpose of providing settlement instructions to Member.
-Braintree may instruct Member to either settle directly into a bank account held by Merchant, or to settle into an account held by Braintree, in which case Braintree will be responsible for disbursing such amounts to Merchant.
-In addition, Merchant authorizes Member to debit from the nominated account all fees due to Braintree for the credit card processing services.
+Braintree may instruct Member to either settle directly into a bank account held by Merchant, or to settle into an account held by Braintree, or into both accounts for different amounts.
+This includes an instruction from Braintree to Member to settle into an account held by Braintree for fees and other amounts due to Braintree by Merchant under or in connection with the PSA or for amounts for Braintree to disburse to Merchant.
+In addition, Merchant authorizes Member to deduct from settlement funds or debit from your nominated account for receipt of settlement funds, all fees and other amounts due to Braintree by Merchant under or in connection with the PSA.

 3. Card Associations.
 Visa Europe Ltd, Visa U.S.A., Inc. and Visa International ("Visa") and Mastercard International Incorporated ("Mastercard") (the "Associations") have developed rules and regulations (the "Association Rules") that govern their member banks and merchants in the procedures, responsibilities and allocation of risk for payments made through the Associations.
 By accepting this CEA, Merchant is agreeing to comply with all such Association Rules.